Huthaifa-Dev/Huthaifa-Dev/README.md

 | <a href="https://github.com/huthaifa-dev/github-readme-stats"><img align="center" src="https://github-readme-stats.vercel.app/api?username=huthaifa-dev&show_icons=true&include_all_commits=true&theme=dracula&hide_border=true&bg_color=00000000&text_color=777" alt="Huthaifa's github stats" /></a> | <a href="https://github.com/huthaifa-dev/github-readme-stats"><img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=huthaifa-dev&layout=compact&theme=dracula&hide_border=true&bg_color=00000000&text_color=777" /></a> |
 | ------------- | ------------- |

+NOTE: Top languages does not indicate my skill level or anything like that.
+It is just a metric of which languages have been hosted by me on GitHub based on the usage across repositories.
+There are others which I haven't put up on GitHub.

 [instagram]: https://instagram.com/huthaifa_salman